nuwang/isa-rwval/README.md

 The *ISA API*  aims to provide you, the developer, with a set of tools to help you easily and quickly build your own ISA objects, validate, and convert between serializations of ISA-formatted datasets and other formats/schemas (e.g. SRA schemas).
 The ISA API is published on PyPI as the `isatools` package.

-This project is the `isatools-rwval` package that provides ISA format read/write/validation functionality that the ISA API builds on.
+This project is the `isa-rwval` package that provides ISA format read/write/validation functionality that the ISA API builds on.

 Thie project contains the following modules: